 Trend description for D6bi

-By 2016, the index of distribution of priority species in England had declined to just under 84, a statistically significant decrease of 16% from its 1970 value.
-More recently, between 2011 and 2016, the distribution index declined from a little over 92 to just under 84 (by 9% of the 2011 value), again a statistically significant decrease over the latest 5 years for which data are currently available.
+By 2016, the index of distribution of priority species in England had declined to 83.7, a decrease of around 16% from its 1970 value.
+More recently, between 2011 and 2016, the distribution index declined from 92.3 to 83.7 (by around 9% of the 2011 value), again a meaningful decrease over the latest five years for which data are currently available.

 Assessment of change

-An indicator for the distribution of priority species in England is also reported in the England Biodiversity Indicators, which presents a short and long-term assessment for the same time periods used in this Outcome Indicator Framework assessment.
+An indicator for the distribution of priority species in England is also reported in the England Biodiversity Indicators, which presents a short- and long-term assessment for the same time periods used in this Outcome Indicator Framework assessment.
 The assessment methodology and results from the England Biodiversity Indicators are reused here as they are more tailored to the specific dataset and factor-in information on confidence.
 The same methodology is also used to calculate a medium-term assessment.
-The assessment found a decline (deterioration) in the distribution of priority species in England over the short and long-term time periods.
-No results are currently available for the medium-term assessment period using the England Biodiversity Indicators methodology, although this will be considered for future publications.
+The assessment found a decline (deterioration) in the distribution of priority species in England over the short- and long-term time periods.

 Change since 2018 has not been assessed for this indicator as sufficient data are not yet available.